 “Making money in a corporation like McDonald’s is not simple at all!
 Behind every sandwich there is a complex process you must learn to manage: from the creation of pastures to the slaughter, from the restaurant management to the branding.
 You’ll discover all the dirty secrets that made us one of the biggest compan[ies] of the world.”
 Multiple languages.
 Offline version available.
 From La Molle Industria. http://www.molleindustria.org/

-Free, though in most instances donations are encouraged.
+These are free learning games, though in most instances donations are encouraged.

 “As team rookie you have six missions to complete.
 Each mission represents a part of the process of delivering food aid to an area in crisis.
 The final mission shows you how food aid can help people rebuild their lives in the years following a disaster.”
 United Nations World Food Programme.
 Multiple languages.
 Good teacher resources.

 FATWORLD is a video game about the politics of nutrition.
 It explores the relationships between obesity, nutrition, and socioeconomics in the contemporary U.S. The game’s goal is not to tell people what to eat or how to exercise, but to demonstrate the complex, interwoven relationships between nutrition and factors like budgets, the physical world, subsidies, and regulations.
 Existing approaches to nutrition advocacy fail to communicate the aggregate effect of everyday health practices.
 It’s one thing to explain that daily exercise and nutrition are important, but people, young and old, have a very hard time wrapping their heads around outcomes five, 10, 50 years away.